Once Upon a Time in Hollywood: Filming and design

 Spahn Ranch was recreated in detail over about a three-month period.
-A wildfire completely destroyed the ranch in 1970, so the scenes for the movie were filmed at nearby Corriganville Movie Ranch in Simi Valley, which was also a movie ranch at one time.
+A wildfire completely destroyed the ranch in 1970, so the scenes for the film were filmed at nearby Corriganville Movie Ranch in Simi Valley, which was also a movie ranch at one time.
 Tarantino made sure to use dogs in the scenes.
 He said in real life, many dogs lived on the ranch and made it feel alive.
 He even made sure some dogs were moving around in every shot.
 He was inspired to use the dogs in this manner from the way Francis Ford Coppola used helicopters in Apocalypse Now during the Robert Duvall scenes.

 To improve the use of practical effects, Leonardo DiCaprio was allowed to light stunt coordinators on fire while shooting scenes with a flamethrower.
 The exterior of the Van Nuys drive-in theater scene was filmed at the Paramount Drive-in theater, since the Van Nuys Drive-in theater no longer exists.
 As the camera rises up over the theater, the shot transitions to a miniature set with toy cars.
 For some of the driving scenes, the Hollywood Freeway and Marina Freeway in Los Angeles were shut down for hours to fill them with vintage cars.
 The scene depicting Bruce Lee training Jay Sebring was filmed at Sebring's actual house.

 The scene in which Rick Dalton flubs his lines in Lancer was not in the screenplay, but rather an idea DiCaprio had on set while filming.
 Afterwards Tarantino came up with the idea for Dalton's "freakout" scene in his trailer, taking inspiration from Robert De Niro's performance in Martin Scorsese's Taxi Driver.
 Tarantino stated, "It's got to be like Travis Bickle when he's in his apartment by himself."
 DiCaprio improvised the entire scene.